npmcomponent/anthonyshort-calendar/README.md

+*This repository is a mirror of the [component](http://component.io) module [anthonyshort/calendar](http://github.com/anthonyshort/calendar).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/anthonyshort-calendar`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # calendar

   Simple calendar date-picker.
 The component does not come with a template or styles, you create it yourself.
 Alternatively you can use anthonyshort/calendar-skeleton as a template.